 Go to Jiufen in the afternoon

 If you go in the late afternoon, you’ll get to experience Jiufen’s day time glorious view and night time romantic feel.
 As the sun goes down, the vibe in the town is very different.
+You can even stay overnight in the town.
+It will give you more time to explore the region.
+For more adventurous travelers, you can visit Longdong near the coast for some rock climbing the next day.

 Be prepared for a crowd